VampToshikazu/VampToshikazu/README.md

 - care about tt/td discourse or go out of ur way to touch people who have it.
 - i mostly just ignore/hide yall but if ur:[basic dni,proshipper/comshipper,anti-neopronouns,zoos,homophibic/lgbtqphobic,fujoshis, against neopronouns & xenogenders]
-- sbr fans & dio,alessi,funny valentine,stroheim skins. yall make me so uncomfortable idc
+- dio,alessi,funny valentine,stroheim skins. yall make me so uncomfortable idc [friends are ok just dont use the skin too much when we hangout]
+- MOST sbr fans
 - whitewashers and if you think blackwashing exists
 - ppl who cant respect non problematic headcanons & ships
-- russian jojo fandom
+- russian jojo fandom & dudebros
-- dudebros [milf hunter,donut,pancake,dolphin jokes,johnny cant walk jokes, melone r@pe laptop jokes. ect.]
 - if you like/ a fan of - DSMP,webtoon boyfriend, hasbin hotel/helluva boss,south park,genshin,danganronpa
 - rohan skins/hj